Feeling the seen and unseen, the heard and unheard...

 10th Which Human Rights Film Festival, Official Selection

 *Shot with 4 Cinematographers in different periods -with different elements (earth, water, air, fire).

 *Total of 21 days of shooting with no plan, the film edited in line with the camera timecode.

 *Separative symbols used in the film are from Sumerian & Babylonian numeric system starting from 1 till 21, representing the number of days.

 *On the arrival day of the crew to the region the Government announced that the transportation of the Zeynel Bey Tomb to take place the next day.
 AETHER crew was the only professional fılm-crew present in the transportation, by pure serendipity.

 *2 weeks after the last shooting day the archaeological area is closed.

-*The construction of the hydroelectric dam is finished, the Government announced the flooding to start in 2019.
+*The construction of the hydroelectric dam is finished, flooding started in 2019.